datopian/playbook/planning-your-day/README.md

 * Most recent day at the top.
 * Two sections to the daily plan:
   * Plan for the day (usually done previous night or first thing in the day)
-  * End of day note including a socre
+  * End of day note including a score
     * [ ] Percentage of planned tasks that got done + summary score out of 10
     * [ ] Quick retrospective on learnings from the day - what worked and what did not work so well
       * [ ] Add major ones to the learnings section